jacemiranda/LabAssignment6_SOLIDwithDesignPattern/README.md

 ## 🛠️ Proposed Solution

-To resolve these issues, the **Dependency Inversion Principle (DIP)** was applied[cite: 318, 319].
+To resolve these issues, the **Dependency Inversion Principle (DIP)** was applied.
 We introduced a `LibraryResource` interface that serves as an abstraction for all borrowable items.

 ### Key Refactoring Steps:
 1. **Abstraction:** Created a `LibraryResource` interface to define common behavior (`getTitle`, `borrow`).